 Know what features and infrastructure and produce similar results to Exadata features.

 With this knowledge, we can decouple even some of the largest Exadata database workloads.
-It may be the only way to successfully migrate the Oracle database if the customer wishes to stay on Oracle but migrate to Azure.
+It may be the only way to successfully migrate to the Oracle database if the customer wishes to stay on Oracle but migrate to Azure.

 Understanding Exadata